Why Is The Statue Of Liberty Green: Science, History, and Symbolism

 However, the oxidation of copper doesn't stop at copper oxide.
 Over time, other elements in the air and rainwater, particularly sulfur and chlorine, interacted with the copper oxide to form copper sulfate, copper chloride, and copper carbonate.
 These compounds, collectively known as patina, are responsible for the statue's distinctive green color.

 The patina is not merely an aesthetic feature but also a protective function, acting as a barrier that prevents further corrosion of the copper beneath.
-This means that despite the statue's age and constant exposure to the elements, the underlying structure remains unscathed mainly, maintaining its structural integrity.
+This means that despite the statue's age and constant exposure to the elements, the underlying structure remains unscathed, maintaining its structural integrity.

 In conclusion, copper's unique chemical properties are integral to both the appearance and longevity of the Statue of Liberty.
 Through natural processes of oxidation and reaction with other elements, the statue's copper skin has transformed from its original reddish-brown to the iconic green we know today, all the while helping to preserve this cherished monument for future generations.